microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 - Install the [.NET 5.0 version of the coyote tool](../../get-started/install.md).
 - Be familiar with the `coyote` tool.
 See [using Coyote](../../get-started/using-coyote.md).
-- Go through the [Write your first concurrency unit test](../first-concurrency-unit-test.md) tutorial.
+- Go through the [write your first concurrency unit test](../first-concurrency-unit-test.md) tutorial.

 ## Walkthrough